alexcaldarone/wstats/README.md

 - :file_folder: How many of your messages are media
 - :speech_balloon: Who is the conversation starter?
 - :memo: Who writes the longest messages on average?

-### To do:
-- Add tests for analysis class
-- Add tests for different date formats